nextflow-io/training/docs/hello_nextflow/05_hello_containers.md

               ||     ||
 ```

-### 2.4.
-Explore how Nextflow launched the containerized task
+### 3.5.
+Inspect how Nextflow launched the containerized task

 Let's take a look at the task directory for one of the cowsay tasks to see how Nextflow works with containers under the hood.